 When it comes to making your customers happy, it cannot be a one-time action.
 It has to be something that you do on a consistent basis.
 However, for every action you take towards caring for, being interested in or helping a client between work, it will pay off in referrals, more business and a better relationship.
-Even schedule time in every week to think about how you can make your customers happier.
+Even schedule time every week to think about how you can make your customers happier.
 They will be asking you if they can provide a testimonial.

 15 Flat out ask them, “what would make them really happy”?

 Maybe they have worked with previous companies that didn’t make them happy.
 You never know.
 That’s why it’s important to ask them what would make them really happy.
 If you ask them the direct question, you get to know the deepest rooted motivation.
-If sales is what makes them happy, then you can tailor your project to focus more on that.
-If it’s awareness, same thing.
+If sales are what makes them happy, then you can tailor your project to focus more on that.
+If it’s awareness, the same thing.
 That way you will know where their expectations and focus lies, and if you know that information, you will make them really happy and they will be loyal, returning customers.

 Just remember, everyone wants to feel like they are a priority, that you like working with them and that you care for them.
 If you don’t, find a way to show your appreciation, it goes a long way.